-The founding of Camphill Village in 1961 was part of a transformative movement in the United States to reform how society treats people with special needs.
-Worldwide, this was known as the Camphill Movement.
-We are the first and largest Camphill community in the United States, and we are one of more than 100 Camphill communities, including villages and schools, that exist around the globe.
+Camphill Village Copake, an intentional community founded to create a life of engagement and dignity with people with special needs, celebrated its 60th anniversary in September 2021.
+We are the oldest and largest Camphill community in the United States, and we are one of more than 100 Camphillcommunities—called the Camphill Movement—that exist around the globe.

 The Camphill Movement was begun by Dr. Karl König, an Austrian pediatrician and educator, who fled to Scotland to escape Nazi persecution.
 König was a student of anthroposophy, described as a “path of knowledge leading from the spiritual in the human being to the spiritual in the universe.”
 On this path, as articulated by Austrian philosopher Rudolf Steiner, one learns to meet every human being as an eternal spiritual being living in a particular configuration of body and soul.
 Inspired by anthroposophy, König and his colleagues in Scotland began the first Camphill community for children with developmental disabilities in 1939 in Aberdeen.
 (Rudolf Steiner founded the first Waldorf school, also based on anthroposophy, in 1919 in Stuttgart, Germany.)

 When Carlo Pietzner, a colleague of Karl König, and others came to Sunny Valley Farm in Copake September 17, 1961, the Camphill Movement already consisted of twelve schools and villages in eight countries, including Scotland, Northern Ireland, England, Germany, South Africa, and the Netherlands.
 There were already two Camphill schools for children with special needs in Downingtown and Donegal Springs, Pennsylvania.
 (These two schools joined together in 1963 to form Camphill Special School – Beaver Run.)